hollyfinertie/P8105_hw3_hf2379/HW3.md

-  - The lowest activity points for all days are from 2:00-4:00 and at 24:00, while the highest activity points occur around 10:00 on Sundays and 21:00 on Fridays.
-On average, the activity count stays under 500.
+  - The lowest activity points for all days are from 2:00-4:00 and at 24:00, while the highest activity points occur around 10:00 on Sundays and 21:00 on Mondays, Fridays, and Saturdays.
+On average, the activity count stays around 500.